NekoSenseii/casio-watch-notifier/README.md

 ## 11. License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [MIT License](./LICENSE) for more information.

 You are free to:
 - Use commercially
 - Modify
 - Distribute
-- Place warranty

 ## 12. Authors
 - [@NekoSenseii](https://github.com/NekoSenseii) - Initial work